 About the Forest Service Visitor Map

-Visitor Map 2.0 allows the public to view, through an online map interface, Forest Service roads, trails, recreation sites, wilderness areas, and wild & scenic rivers.
-The map can be used on personal computers, smart phones or tablet devices through any modern web browser.
+The Interactive Visitor Map allows the public to view, through an online map interface, Forest Service roads, trails, recreation sites, wilderness areas, and wild & scenic rivers.
+The map is intended for use on personal computers through any modern web browser.

-- continued web accessibility improvements with the goal of making Visitor Map 2.0 the most accessible online map
+Continued web accessibility improvements with the goal of making Visitor Map the most accessible online map

 Data Used in the Map